aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.10.rst.txt

     --> 5:     return [1, 2, 3
                       ^

-    Python gave us the following informative message about the possible cause of the error:

-        '[' was never closed

-    However, I do not recognize this information and I have to guess what caused the problem, but I might be wrong.

     The opening square bracket `[` on line 5 is not closed.

         5:     return [1, 2, 3